JeremyRand/namecoin.org/docs/name-owners/tls/index.md

 ## Concepts

+There are three modes of authenticating TLS certificates in Namecoin: *Compressed*, *Hashed*, and *Certified*.

+* Compressed mode is deprecated, and support will be removed in Encaya v0.2 and ncgencert v1.19.
+It uses more blockchain storage than either Hashed or Certified.
+* Hashed mode will be supported from Encaya v0.2 and ncgencert v1.19 onwards.
+It uses more blockchain storage than Certified (and therefore incurs higher fees), but is more resistant to long-range quantum attacks.
+It works with names owned by any address type.
+* Certified mode will be supported from Encaya v0.2 and ncgencert v1.19 onwards.
+It uses no blockchain storage, but is more vulnerable to long-range quantum attacks.
+It only works with names owned by P2PKH addresses.

-In Namecoin, the blockchain stores the public key of a *CA certificate* (certificate authority certificate) that you've created.
-You can use that CA certificate to *issue* TLS certificates, or issue additional CA certificates (referred to as *subordinate CA certificates*).
+In Compressed or Hashed mode, the blockchain stores the public key of a *CA certificate* (certificate authority certificate) that you've created.
+In Certified mode, the CA certificate contains a signature from your Namecoin key, with nothing about the certificate stored on-chain.
+Either way, you can use that CA certificate to *issue* TLS certificates, or issue additional CA certificates (referred to as *subordinate CA certificates*).
 Issuing TLS certificates or subordinate CA certificates does not require a blockchain transaction.
-The CA certificate referenced by the blockchain is valid for your Namecoin domain name and all subdomains, but you can add additional restrictions when issuing TLS certificates or subordinate CA certificates.
+The CA certificate authenticated by the blockchain is valid for the Namecoin domain or subdomain that you created it for, as well as all subdomains; you can add additional restrictions when issuing TLS certificates or subordinate CA certificates.
 This allows you to limit the impact of key compromise.
 For example:

 * You can issue TLS certificates (which will be deployed to a public-facing TLS server) with a short expiration time, while keeping the CA certificate and its private key (with a longer expiration time) on an offline machine.
 You can then rotate keys by issuing a new TLS certificate periodically.
 This means that if your TLS server is temporarily compromised and its private key is stolen, the situation will resolve itself the next time you rotate TLS certificates.
 * You can issue TLS certificates that are only valid for certain subdomains.
 For example, if you have multiple physical servers that each handle a different subset of your subdomains, you can give each of them its own TLS certificate, and a compromised server won't be able to impersonate the others.